 It sets the stage for what we’re willing and unwilling to do.
 If you genuinely believe you have a shot at winning a bodybuilding competition, you’ll be much more likely to train hard, follow your nutritional plan, and prioritize sleep.

 Having the proper mindset also comes with the understanding that victory is not guaranteed.
 Despite your years of effort, countless hours in the gym, and just as many Sunday meal preps, the competition is fierce, and victory is never a sure thing.
 And yet you still do it.
 Despite the odds, despite the competition, despite the previous failures, and despite the limiting beliefs you may have, you push yourself to your limits, prepare for your competition, and get on stage because that is the meaning of having a winner’s mindset.

 5. Posing and finding a way to set yourself apart from the competition

 “Posing is a performing art.”

-If you’ve managed to build an aesthetic physique that can easily impress 95 percent of the people on earth, you’re still fighting an uphill battle because dozens of other people have achieved the same thing and are on stage, fighting to win.
+If you’ve built an aesthetic physique that can easily impress 95 percent of the people on earth, you’re still fighting an uphill battle because dozens of other people have achieved the same thing and are on stage, fighting to win.

-As a bodybuilder, it’s not just about building the best possible physique; it’s also about knowing how to present it and knowing how to set yourself apart from everyone else.
-Posing is hugely important in bodybuilding, and you need to win the crowd.
+As a bodybuilder, it’s not just about building the best possible physique; it’s also about knowing how to present it and set yourself apart from everyone else.
+Posing is hugely vital in bodybuilding; you need to win the crowd.

 There are many ways to go about setting yourself apart from your competition.
 For example, Arnold carried immense confidence and charisma on stage.
 Every person in the crowd could sense that he was on stage for the win, and he did a great job of getting inside the head of his competition.
 As a result, Arnold won seven Mr. Olympia titles, six of which consecutively.